 Where can I get advice for my individual case?

-The Family Services Center in the Equal Opportunities Office provides information and advising to (expecting) parents on the topics maternity leave, parental leave, parenting allowance, and childcare, and supports them with making their plans.
+The RWTH Family Services Center of the Equal Opportunities Office provides information and advising to (expecting) parents on the topics maternity leave, parental leave, parenting allowance, and childcare, and supports them with making their plans.

 The Department of Human Resources – either 8.1, 8.2, or 8.5 depending on your profile – offers advising for all human resources matters.